Introduction to Yin Yoga

 1. Yin Yoga focuses on the connective tissues and joints of the body, stressing them and making them stronger and more adaptable.
 It does this through long holds at a reasonable and appropriate depth in a given Yoga pose.

 4. Yin is the gateway to meditation.
 By learning to be OK with sensations and to stay still for short periods of time, people begin to be able to tolerate longer sessions of meditation.
+The natural effect of a long hold is to harmonise Qi, thus reducing the intensity of the thinking mind, allowing greater space for meditative practice.

 5. Learning to feel energy.
-Yin teaches us to attune to the subtle sensations of Qi moving in the body, and this in turn allows us to become more aware of the subtle shifts of energy created by Pranayama and meditation techniques, therefore assisting our Yoga practice immeasurably.
+Yin teaches us to attune to the subtle sensations of Qi moving in the body, and this in turn allows us to become more aware of the subtle shifts of energy created by pranayama and meditation techniques, therefore assisting our Yoga practice immeasurably.

 How do we practice Yin Yoga?